pezkuwichain/pezkuwi-subxt/cli/README.md

             the path to the encoded metadata file

         --url <url>
-            the url of the substrate node to query for metadata for codegen
+            the url of the bizinikiwi node to query for metadata for codegen

 ```